 - Perform other special actions granted by careers and exploits.

 LUCK dice "explode".
 This means that whenever a 6 is rolled, the die is rolled again and the new roll added to the original 6.
 This process is repeated if subsequent 6s are rolled.
 It is recommended that LUCK dice be a different color to other dice so that they can be easily distinguished.

 Once per day, a character may replenish his LUCK pool.
-Some careers or traditions allow for more frequent replenishment.
+Some careers or traditions allow for an additional replenishment; these do not stack, and you cannot gain more than one additional daily replenishment.

 Other Uses of LUCK

 Other uses of LUCK manipulate situations where the odds are normally even.

 - When determining a 50/50 chance of an outcome, roll a Routine LUCK check instead.
 Characters with higher LUCK succeed more often on an ostensibly 50/50 chance.